OlivierLD/raspberry-coffee/NMEA.multiplexer/casestudy.md

 Note that even if it is happy with `json`, Node-RED has no problem dealing with `NMEA` Strings.

+Another cool thing is that the Java NMEA Multiplexer and Node-RED can seamlessly co-exist.

 ---
 _March, April 2017_